disjukr/pypy-tutorial-ko/tutorial.rst

 does it take to get PyPy to translate this into a super-fast executable?

-As a side note, there are some simple examples in the pypy/translator/goal directory of the source tree that are helpful here.
+As a side note, there are some simple examples in the pypy/translator/goal directory of the PyPy source tree that are helpful here.
 My starting point for learning this was the example "targetnopstandalone.py", a simple hello world for PyPy.